sstucker/CircAcqBuffer/README.md

-# CircAcqBuffer
+## CircAcqBuffer

-.h c++11 only circular push-only buffer for image streaming
+Only tested with MSVC.

-Ring buffer inspired by buffer interface of National Instruments IMAQ software.
-Elements pushed to the ring are given a count corresponding to the number of times push() has been called since the buffer was initialized.
+Push-only ring buffer inspired by ring buffer interface of National Instruments IMAQ software.

+Elements pushed to the ring are given a count corresponding to the number of times push() has been called .

+since the buffer was initialized.
 A push() constitutes a copy into buffer-managed memory.
-The n-th element can be locked out of the ring for processing, copy or display and then subsequently released.
+Any n-th element can be locked out of the ring for processing, copy or display and then subsequently released.

+If the n-th element isn't available yet, is already locked out, or is being accessed by another thread, lock_out() returns -1 after timing out.

 If the n-th element has been overwritten, the buffer where the n-th element would have been is returned instead along with the count of the element you have actually locked out.

-Somewhat thread-safe but only designed for single-producer single-consumer use.